 God Of War: Ragnarök may also be available on PS4, but this game shows why you need a PS5 in 2022 and beyond.
 Frost courses through Kratos’ Leviathan Axe as its sliced through an enemy skull, then hurled at a foe across the combat arena.
 Sprinting, I tap Circle on the DualSense controller to lash the Blades Of Chaos to a grapple point, propel over, and crash down with a smash.
 Summoning the axe Kratos spins through surrounding enemies as Atreus rains down arrow fire.
 Weapons pulsing, the blades are set alight, spinning to clear out more enemies.
 God Of War: Ragnarök is a bloody great time where you carve your own path to the goal.

 Clearly God Of War: Ragnarök is not a revolution.
 Rather, it’s a refinement and very much a direct follow-up to 2018’s soft reboot.
 But this remains one of the reasons why you should get a PS5, read our PS5 review for exactly why Sony's console remains essential.
 Also, read our guide to the best games consoles for more choices.
+(God Of War Ragnarok has been nominated in the BAFTA Games Awards 2023.)

 The story continues Kratos and Atreus’ journey through godhood in the harsh Norse pantheon, and both combat and exploration feel familiar – from punching chests to find gear, to slicing through enemy flesh, it’s like we never turned the console off at the end of the last quest.